 No. Beyond the required science courses, a broad liberal arts background is encouraged and expected, as is majoring in the field of greatest interest.

-Popular prehealth concentrations include:
+Popular prehealth majors include:

 Molecular Biology